Brownstown Then and Now

 The Germantown African-American community of Brownstown, at the northern end of Black Rock Road, was named for William Brown, who bought land there in 1868; public schooling at an unknown location began by 1880 when a teacher was appointed; in 1883 the county authorized $160 for the purchase of land from Brown for a schoolhouse, but one was not built; instead school was held in Francis Asbury Methodist Church from when its original structure was built in 1885 (with the school board paying monthly rent of only $2 in 1901); an abandoned white school, built ca. 1860, was then used until 1910 when a new four-room school for Germantown’s white children opened nearer the B&O railroad station (to which the center of town gravitated) and a second abandoned white school, about a mile away, became the Black school; in 1939 this one-room building had 59 students enrolled; it was used until 1950 when the students were transferred to Longview.
 (Buglass and Duffin 2023, p.
 21)

 The church shown at the top of this page is Asbury United Methodist, established in 1885.
 Until that time, William Brown had offered his home to the community for Sunday services.
 The original frame church was built by the community and wasn't finished when Mr. Brown passed.
-It served the congregation until 1950, when an electric fire caused to burn down.
+It served the congregation until 1950, when an electrical fire caused the church to burn down.
 The community was able to raise money to build a new church which was consecrated in 1962.
 It still serves the community today.

 References